 - Rapid and easy workflow leading to genus-level bacterial identification

-Oxford Nanopore now offers an end-to-end analysis solution for researchers interested in 16S.
+Oxford Nanopore now offers an end-to-end analysis solution for researchers interested in 16S rRNA sequencing.

-The new 16S Rapid Sequencing Kit, SQK-RAS201, and EPI2ME 16S analysis workflow allows users to perform genus-level identification from single reads; with access to basecalled files for detailed investigations at the species and sub-species level.
+The 16S Barcoding Kits and EPI2ME 16S analysis workflow allows users to perform genus-level identification from single reads; with access to basecalled files for detailed investigations at the species and sub-species level.

-*This is in contrast to the What's In My Pot (WIMP) application, which uses Centrifuge to align all reads from a mixed sample to an NCBI database of bacteria, viruses, fungi and archaea.
+This is in contrast to the What's In My Pot (WIMP) application, which aligns all reads from a mixed metagenomic sample to an NCBI database of bacteria, viruses, fungi, and archaea.
 Between the WIMP and 16S workflows, nearly all scenarios for taxonomic assignment of small-genome species are covered.

-Oxford Nanopore also provides a 16S analysis workflow.
-This enables users of its sequencing technologies to classify mixed samples and obtain accurate results for single reads at the genus level.
+Oxford Nanopore also provides a complete 16S analysis workflow, enabling users to classify mixed samples and obtain accurate results for single reads at the genus level.

-The workflow is designed to BLAST basecalled sequence against the NCBI 16S bacterial database, which contains 18,927 16S sequences from different organisms.
+The workflow is designed to BLAST basecalled sequence against the NCBI 16S bacterial database, which contains over 20,000 16S sequences from different organisms.
 Each read is classified based on % coverage and identity.